 On Candace’s desk, there is the framed saying: “Option A: Quit everything.
 Option B: Continue in my pattern of perpetual stress and anxiety.
 Option C: Breathe.
 Go to brunch.
 Get some stuff done.
 Take it as it comes.”

 While my Option C of choice may be to take a nap or be in nature, I would have to admit, depending on the task or upsetting event, I have chosen all three options at one time or another.
-And yes, napping too can be a form of self-sabotage if it’s more of an escape rather than rest or refueling.
+And yes, napping too can be a form of self-sabotage if it’s more an escape than for rest or refueling.

 Self-sabotage can begin as an innocent way of dealing with failure, but if we aren’t careful, our self-talk can become a debilitating habit that can taint every attempt at success or change.
 One of the first things to do to combat self-sabotage is to recognize it when it occurs… and stop it.
 Once you recognize the patterns, you will have a more direct path to the root cause of the self-talk and sabotage.
-For almost 30 years, I wouldn’t lead a song because I thought people laughed at me when I led a song at nine years old.
+For almost 30 years, I wouldn’t lead a song because I thought people had laughed at me when I led a song at nine years old.
 They weren’t.
 They were smiling… but they weren’t laughing at me.
 I was nine, ok?

 What are the ways in which you talk yourself out of something?
 Is it in the arena of relationships, career, or causes that you find yourself weaving in and out of what you were once sure was your lane?
 Have there been times you convinced yourself that you were being laughed at and ridiculed?
 Has the need for approval caused you to disapprove your own dreams and desires?
 I can ask these questions because I’ve lived the answers.